 Gaming monitors may have optional processing, but they’ll always feature a dedicated game mode and a PC mode.
 Both switch processing off, minimize delay, and maximize the freedom given to gaming hardware.
 Make sure your monitor supports these modes!

 Basic monitors may have just one video out and no audio at all.
 They may give you just one DisplayPort or a single HDMI.
 That’s a big no. A gaming monitor will have at least one of the latest HDMI versions (HDMI 2.0b, for example), DisplayPort, and several USB ports to charge stuff like controllers.
 Of course, good gaming monitors have decent speakers built in plus an output for headphones or an external sound system, since a real gaming monitor takes audio seriously.

+So, here’s the bottom line.
 Gaming monitors are so-called because they’re built for the very specific needs of video games.
-They have panels with high speed response and refresh rates.
+They have panels with high speed response and refresh rates – you already know the difference between those two.
 They keep input lag to a bare minimum and don’t add any fluff to your image.
 They have audio just in case you want to use it.
 Plus gaming monitors have the image quality that lets games shine with accurate colors and true HDR on the native level and without any superfluous processing that slows you down.
 Manufacturers don’t just put “gaming” on a monitor.
 Any good brand will use premium panels in these models and test them very carefully for speed and accuracy before the gaming designation is applied.